 - (a) Do you agree that the Board should not reintroduce amortisation of goodwill?
 Why or why not?
 (If the Board were to reintroduce amortisation, companies would still need to test whether goodwill is impaired.) - (b) Has your view on amortisation of goodwill changed since 2004?
 What new evidence or arguments have emerged since 2004 to make you change your view, or to confirm the view you already had? - (c) Would reintroducing amortisation resolve the main reasons for the concerns that companies do not recognise impairment losses on goodwill on a timely basis (see Question 6(c))?
 Why or why not? - (d) Do you view acquired goodwill as distinct from goodwill subsequently generated internally in the same cash-generating units?
 Why or why not? - (e) If amortisation were to be reintroduced, do you think companies would adjust or create new management performance measures to add back the amortisation expense?
 (Management performance measures are defined in the Exposure Draft General Presentation and Disclosures.)
 Why or why not?
-Under the impairment-only model, are

-- companies adding back impairment losses in their management performance measures?
+Under the impairment-only model, are companies adding back impairment losses in their management performance measures?
 Why or why not? - (f) If you favour reintroducing amortisation of goodwill, how should the useful life of goodwill and its amortisation pattern be determined?
 In your view how would this contribute to making the information more useful to investors?

 The ASCG disagrees with the IASB's preliminary view that it should not reintroduce amortisation of goodwill and instead should retain the impairment-only model for the subsequent accounting for goodwill.
-Our assessment is not based on any new arguments, as we firmly believe that all arguments have been on the table for long and have already been exchanged numerous times.
+While we believe that most technical arguments have been on the table for long and have already been exchanged numerous times, our assessment was also strongly influenced by our observations that the terminal value is the main factor when determining whether there is a need for an impairment.
+We further reckon that the current impairment model does not meet the expectations of users, regulators, and other stakeholders with regard to recognising impairments on a timely basis.

 As we see it, both, the impairment-only approach as codified in IFRS 3, and the amortisation approach are not perfect models but conventions for the subsequent accounting for goodwill.
 This is also due to the fact that goodwill is a unique asset that cannot be completely and faithfully depicted for under either approach.
 Further, we believe that different people hold strong views and put forward valid arguments for and against either model.